techsoft3d/HC-ImageServer/README.md

 ```

 #### **Parameters**
-All parameters are passed in the header via "IS-API-ARG" and are mostly analogous to the parameters of the generateImage function described above, except for the callback parameter which is replaced by the "code" parameter as well as the scsPath parameter which is the path to the scs (or scz) file.
+All parameters are passed in the header via "IS-API-ARG" and are mostly analogous to the parameters of the generateImage function described above.
+The callback and callbackParam parameters are not available.
+Use code instead. (see example above).
+The scsPath parameter is the path to the scs (or scz) file.

 #### **Returns**
 Image Blob

 ### **/api/removeFromCache** (PUT)

 #### **Description**